-Thus, security tokens should be assessed on a case-by-case basis as tokens may be viewed as financial instruments if they (1) involve a financial aim, (2) are standardised, (3) negotiable and (4) transferable.
+Thus, security tokens should be assessed on a case-by-case basis as tokens may be viewed as financial instruments if they involve a financial aim and are standardised, negotiable and transferable.

-It will depend on an individual assessment whether a token fulfills the listed criteria for financial instruments and consequently is regulated by the DFSA.
+It will depend on an individual assessment of whether a token fulfils the listed criteria for financial instruments and consequently is regulated by the DFSA.
 An example could be a token that acts as a derivative linked to an underlying financial instrument.

-However, few ICOs are regulated and raising capital may in those instances therefore be started quickly and cheaply, because the company does not have to obtain regulatory approval.
-Another advantage is that the company simultaneously raises capital and builds a user base to purchase the company's goods or services.
+However, few ICOs are regulated, and raising capital may therefore be started quickly and at lower cost because the company does not have to obtain regulatory approval.
+Another advantage may be that the company simultaneously raises capital and builds a user base of customers for its goods or services.

-As investing in ICOs may be a high-risk investment, most often settled with another high-risk product (e.g., a widespread cryptocurrency such as Bitcoin or Ether), the DFSA encourages consumers to carefully examine the risks associated with the investment and gain the necessary understanding of the underlying business model and technology before investing.36
+As investing in ICOs may be a high-risk activity, most often settled with another high-risk product (e.g., a widespread cryptocurrency such as Bitcoin or Ether), the DFSA encourages consumers to carefully examine the risks associated with the investment and gain the necessary understanding of the underlying business model and technology before investing.43